onaio/ansible-onadata/examples/load-balanced/README.md

 example_ancillary_host: "10.0.0.2" # Set to IP address of your ancillary host
 example_api_host_0: "10.0.0.3" # Set to IP address of your first Ona Data host
 example_api_host_1: "10.0.0.4" # Set to IP address of your second Ona Data host
+example_samba_ssh_host: "10.0.0.6" # Set to the IP address of your Samba host

 example_postgresql_ssh_host: "{{ example_postgresql_host }}"  # Change to Public IP of PostgreSQL host if not on the same subnet.
 example_ancillary_ssh_host: "{{ example_ancillary_host }}"  # Change to Public IP of ancillary host if not on the same subnet.